 Sign up as an Ambassador and help us secure our next class of incoming students.
 Ambassadors reach out to accepted U.S. Programs applicants by phone or email in order to answer questions and encourage enrollment.
 The word of an alumnus is powerful!
 We need your help in making sure that the best and brightest students choose to come to TFAS.
 Service is needed in December, January and February of each year.
 If you’d like to be an Alumni Ambassador, please contact Recruitment and Admissions Coordinator Mallie Woodfin at mwoodfin@TFAS.org.

 You can help a college student have the ULTIMATE D.C.
 EXPERIENCE!
 TFAS seeks working professionals in the Washington, D.C. area to volunteer as mentors to college students attending one of our seven academic internship programs this summer.
 Mentors are matched with students based on several common factors including professional field, hometown, alma mater and political ideology.
 More than 200 professionals serve as mentors to TFAS students each year.
-For more information, please contact mentor@TFAS.org or visit our mentor information page.
+For more information, please contact Kayla Anderson at mentor@TFAS.org or visit our mentor information page.
 To sign up, please visit our Mentor Program Sign Up Survey.

 Host An Intern